Nature ⸰ Joy ⸰ Love ⸰ Connection ⸰ Passion

 ⦁ Swiss-made Riri zipper

 Colour Wheel brings together an artist and poet who uncovered the sublime joy of nature through their work.
-Working in myriad colours they both explored nature and creativity to perceive a deeper truth, a universal connection.
+With fresh passion they explored nature and creativity to perceive deeper truths and universal connections.

 Comes in a stunning magnetic 'book box' with an exquisite Exploration Card.